searchlight/icinga-operator/docs/install.md

   schedule: '@every 6h'
 ```

-To understand the various configuration options, check Kubed [tutorials](/docs/tutorials/README.md).
-Once you are satisfied with the configuration, create a Secret with the Kubed cluster config under `config.yaml` key.
+To understand the various configuration options, check Searchlight [tutorials](/docs/tutorials/README.md).
+Once you are satisfied with the configuration, create a Secret with the Searchlight cluster config under `config.yaml` key.

 You may have to create another [Secret for notifiers](/docs/tutorials/notifiers.md).
 If you are [storing cluster snapshots](/docs/tutorials/cluster-snapshot.md) in cloud storage, you have to create a Secret appropriately.